jakepurple13/githubbloglike/Writerside/topics/Safe-Args-in-NavigationCompose.md

 )
 ```

-You create the intent like that.

 ## The Problem

 Now that we are on the same page, here is where my problem comes in.
 The notification screen was easy and required ZERO
 changes.
 It just worked...
-The details screen however, which now has arguments:
+The details screen, however, which now has arguments:

 ```Kotlin
 @Serializable